-MERCED High-Performance Computing Cluster
+High-Performance Computing Clusters

 With support from the University of California Office of the President, UC Merced's School of Natural Sciences has invested in an Illumina MiSeq to facilitate Next-Generation Sequencing as a shared faculty resource.
 This instrument is currently overseen by Prof. Carolin Frank, with day-to-day management and support provided by Lolo Cardenas.